Retirement decision with addictive habit persistence in a jump diffusion market: Retirement Boundaries and Optimal Strategies in Terms of Primal Variables

 \subsection{Numerical illustrations of primal retirement boundary}

-Proposition \ref{bdryprimal2} establishes the relationship between the retirement boundary in the dual and primal variables, and provides semi-explicit form of it.
-As such, we can present some numerical results of the retirement boundary.
+\Cref{th_bd_pr} establishes the relationship between the retirement boundaries in the dual and primal variables, and provides a semi-explicit form.
+In this subsection, we will present some numerical results of the retirement boundary.
+The basic parameters are listed in \Cref{table_para_initial}.
+We assume $\lambda_2 = 1$, $l_1 = 1$ and a smooth leisure function $l_2^{K(t)} = \exp\{\epsilon_0(T - t)\}$, where $\epsilon_0 = 0.02$ to simplify our numerical results.
+We discretize the time interval and use a recursive method to obtain the retirement boundary.

-First, we display the retirement boundary in $(x,h,w)$-axis at time $t=0,5,8$, which are illustrated in Figures \ref{xhwfigure0.5} and \ref{xhwfigure1.5}.
-Because $(x,h,w)$ has a linear relationship in Proposition \ref{bdryprimal2}, the retirement boundaries are all planes for fixed time $t$.
-Besides, not all $(x,h)$ are in the allowed region.
-The entire side of the plane with the retirement region is contained in $\D_t\times \{w>0\}$, thus in the allowed region.
-The continuation region is composed of the intersection of the other side of the plane and the allowed region $\cG_t$.
-On the plane $w=0$, we know $\D_t=\cG^0_t$ (see (\ref{cDdef}), (\ref{cGdef}) and (\ref{cEdef})), thus the agent does not have initial wealth and will choose to work.
+First, we illustrate the retirement boundary in the $(x, h, w)$-axis at time $t = 0, 15, 24$ in \Cref{3} and \Cref{4}.
+Since $(x, h, w)$ has a linear relationship in \Cref{th_bd_pr}, the retirement boundaries are all planes for a fixed time $t$.

-Our figures are the first to describe the retirement boundary with three state variables: wage, habit and wealth.
-These figures reveal much more economic implications than previous studies.
-We observe from Figures \ref{xhwfigure0.5} and \ref{xhwfigure1.5} that the agent with higher habit level will continue to work to maintain the standard of life.
-Besides, when the agent has larger wealth or less wage rate, he will choose to retire to enjoy the leisure gains.
-As time goes by, the agent is expected to receive less future labour income.
-Thus the importance of wage rate on the agent's retirement decision decreases.
-Figure \ref{xhwfigure0.5} show that the retirement surface evolves closer to the $(h,w)$ plane with time.
-The critical level of wage rate that pushes one to retire becomes larger.
-The above results are all consistent for $0<\gamma<1$ and $\gamma>1$.

-Next, fixing $w=1$, we illustrate the movement of the retirement boundary in $(x,h)$-axis with time, which is displayed in Figure \ref{xhfigure}.
-An elder agent will be more likely to retire and Figure \ref{xhfigure} shows that the retirement region becomes larger with time.
+Our findings are novel in that we describe the retirement boundary using three state variables: wage, habit, and wealth.
+Our results reveal more economic implications than previous studies.
+We observe from both \Cref{3} and \Cref{4} that agents with higher habit levels tend to continue working to maintain the standard of living.
+Additionally, agents with larger wealth or lower wage rates are more likely to choose to retire and enjoy leisure gains.
+As time passes, the agent is expected to receive less future labor income, which reduces the importance of the wage rate on retirement decisions. {\Cref{3} indicates that the retirement surface moves closer to the $(h, w)$ plane over time, and the critical level of wage rate that pushes one to retire becomes larger.} To illustrate the movement of the retirement boundary in the $(x, h)$-axis with time, we fix $w=1$ and present the results in \Cref{5}.
+An elder agent will be more likely to retire and \Cref{5} shows that the retirement region becomes larger with time.